oceanumeric/codespaces-data-science/README.md

 install.packages("magrittr")
 ```

-When it asks you whether you want to install the packages in a personal library, type `y` and press enter.
+When it asks you whether you want to install the packages in a personal library, type `y` and press enter or just press enter.